Texas coral snake: Geographic distribution

 The Texas coral snake ranges from the southern United States south to northeastern and central Mexico.
-It inhabits the states of Texas, Louisiana and Arkansas, and the Mexican states of Tamaulipas, San Luis Potosí, Guanajuato, Querétaro and Morelos.
+It is found in the U.S. states of Arkansas, Louisiana, and Texas; and the Mexican states of Guanajato, Morelos, Querétaro, San Luis Potosí, and Tamaulipas.

 Description

 The Texas coral snake has the traditional coloration associated with coral snakes: black, yellow, and red rings.
 These rings extend onto the belly.
 It is capable of growing to 48 in (122 cm) in total length (tail included), but most are closer to 24 in.
 Males are typically smaller than females.
 It has smooth dorsal scales, a rounded head, and the eyes have round pupils.
 Albinistic (lacking black pigment) and anerythristic (lacking red pigment) specimens have been found in the wild.
 "Pastel" (pink, translucent cream, and very light blue) coloration has been noted, and completely black (melanistic) specimens, are known.
 The Texas coral snake is somewhat larger (longer and stouter) than the eastern coral snake (Micrurus fulvius), and has a somewhat larger venom yield.